Keiko Kishi

 Keiko Kishi (岸 惠子, Kishi Keiko) is a Japanese actress, writer, and UNFPA Goodwill Ambassador.
+She co-founded Ninjin Club with Yoshiko Kuga and Ineko Arima in 1954.

 Life and career

-She made her acting debut in 1951.
-In the 1950s, David Lean had proposed her for the main role in The Wind Cannot Read, which is about a Japanese language instructor in India circa-1943 who falls in love with a British officer, but the project fell through.
+She made her acting debut in 1951 in Noboru Nakamura's film Home Sweet Home.

+In the 1950s, David Lean proposed her for the main role in The Wind Cannot Read, which is about a Japanese language instructor in India circa 1943 who falls in love with a British officer, but that idea fell through and Yoko Tani was eventually cast in the role.

 Kishi married the French director Yves Ciampi in 1957, and commuted for a while between Paris and Japan to continue her acting career.
 In 1963 a daughter, Delphine Ciampi, a musician and composer, was born.
 She divorced her husband in 1975.
+She has two grandchildren by her daughter.

 Since 1996 she has been a Goodwill Ambassador for the United Nations Population Fund (UNFPA).

 In 2002, she won the Japan Academy Prize for best actress for her role in the film Kah-chan.